bitRAKE/fasmg-umbrella/README.md

 Question & Answer:
 ---
-Q. If {APISET} just forwards to {DLL}, why can't I use all the functions exported by {DLL}?
+*Q:* If {APISET} just forwards to {DLL}, why can't I use all the functions exported by {DLL}?

-A. The target windows versions of {APISET} don't have a uniform interface to all the functions in {DLL}.
+*A:* The target windows versions of {APISET} don't have a uniform interface to all the functions in {DLL}.
 Fine-grained exclusion of targets is outside the scope of umbrella libraries.

 ---
-Q. Something.
+*Q:* Something.

-A. Something else.
+*A:* Something else.

 REFERENCES: